sencha/gxt-demo-projects/README.md

 ## GXT
 These projects have been updated with GXT 4.0.3.

-**Themes** - The projects with themes have a copied Triton and renamed it as tritium.
+**Project Themes** - The projects with themes are copies of the Triton theme and Triton has been renamed to Trituim for example.

 ## Templates
 Select one of the templates below.